 The inspector(s) should also conduct interviews with personnel who perform controller duties to assist in understanding the requisite knowledge and experience of the individual(s) who is/are responsible to control and evaluate exercises.

-Verify the licensee has measures to ensure tactical drills and FOF exercises are conducted safely and in accordance with site safety plans.
-(10 CFR Part 73 App B VI.C.3.(l)(5))
+Verify the licensee has developed, implemented, or is prepared to implement measures to ensure that tactical response drills and FOF exercises are conducted safely and in accordance with site safety plans.
+(10 CFR Part 73 App.
+B, Sec.
+VI.C.3.(l)(5))

 Specific Guidance